 Rather than paying for your hearing aids upfront and adding on individual subscriptions, you can buy an Omni Series 2 or Spirit Series 2 hearing aid through the Audicus Premier subscription.

-Summary of the Audicus Premier Membership plan versus paying upfront for your hearing aids. *Buy Upfront prices are for rechargeable models only (note Premier Membership plan is not available with size 312 battery models and Series 1 hearing aids).
+Summary of the Audicus Premier Membership plan versus paying upfront for your hearing aids. *Buy Upfront prices are for rechargeable models only (note Premier Membership plan is not available with size 312 battery models and Wave Series 2 hearing aids).

 Does Audicus offer financing?

-Yes, Audicus offers financing for hearing aids CareCredit and Allegro (both belong to the Synchrony Financial group) to offer 6-, 12-, or 18-month payment plans.
+Yes, Audicus offers financing for hearing aids CareCredit and Allegro (both belong to the Synchrony Financial group), with the options of 6-, 12-, or 18-month payment plans.
 However, you can't finance the subscription plans.

 Does Audicus accept insurance?

 No, and they caution that most insurances won't reimburse for monthly payments.
 They also can't submit insurance claims on your behalf.
-For more information, see HearingTracker's guide to paying for hearing aids with insurance.
+For more information, see HearingTracker's webpage about paying for hearing aids with insurance and our Guide to Paying for Hearing Aids.

 Audicus hearing aid technology and models

-Audicus offers three different hearing aid models: the flagship Omni and the Spirit receiver-in-canal (RIC) hearing aids which are situated behind the ear and have an almost-invisible wire that connects to a receiver (sound generator) and dome earpiece, and the tiny Mini completely-in-canal (CIC) hearing aids.
+Audicus offers three different receiver-in-canal (RIC) hearing aid models: the flagship Omni 2, mid-level Spirit 2, and essential-level Wave 2 hearing aids, which are situated behind the ear and have an almost-invisible wire that connects to a receiver (sound generator) and dome earpiece.
+These models have the option of rechargeable or disposable battery.

-Audicus models come in the Mini Completely-in-Canal (CIC) hearing aid, and the Spirit and Omni Receiver-in-Canal (RIC) hearing aids, with the RICs featuring Bluetooth streaming and app functionality and the option of rechargeability or a size 312 battery.
+Audicus models come in the Mini Completely-in-Canal (CIC) hearing aid, and the Spirit, Wave, and Omni Receiver-in-Canal (RIC) hearing aids, with the RICs featuring Bluetooth streaming and app functionality and the option of a size 312 battery or rechargeability for an additional $200.

-All of the RIC devices feature Bluetooth and offer a battery-powered or rechargeable option, with the latter being $200/pair more expensive.
-The CIC does not offer Bluetooth and uses a size 10A disposable battery.
+All the RIC devices feature Bluetooth and offer a battery-powered or rechargeable option, with the latter being $100/pair more expensive.
+The CIC does not provide Bluetooth and uses a size 10A disposable battery.

 All Audicus hearing aids come with a standard 2-year manufacturer warranty.
 Available colors for the RIC-style aids are beige, black, silver, or gray.

-Audicus hearing aid models, pair pricing, and features.
+Audicus hearing aid models, pair pricing, and features for rechargeable aids.
 Please use bottom scroller to see full table. *Disposable battery option available.
-Rechargeable costs $200 more than the displayed price per pair. **Spirit 2 and Omni 2 can connect to and switch between two Bluetooth devices at once.
+Rechargeable aids costs $200 more per pair compared to models with disposable batteries. **Omni 2, Spirit 2, and Wave 2 can connect to and switch between two Bluetooth devices at once.

-Audicus’ flagship product line, Omni is a receiver-in-canal (RIC) hearing aid that sits behind the ear and offers two choices of receivers (standard and medium), making it suitable for moderate to severe hearing loss.
+Audicus’ flagship product line, Omni 2 is a receiver-in-canal (RIC) hearing aid that sits behind the ear and offers two choices of receivers (standard and medium), suitable for moderate to severe hearing loss.
 Manufactured by Sonova (maker of Phonak and Unitron hearing aids), its Made-for-All Bluetooth capabilities connect to Apple and Android devices, so you can make calls and stream audio from your TV or phone.
+Both Omni 2 and Spirit 2 were launched in August 2023.

 One significant difference between Omni and Spirit is that Omni has the Speech Finder feature.
 Audicus says this technology finds and enhances speech sounds within your environment, regardless of which direction it’s coming from.
 Your hearing aids determine the location of the speech and direct the microphones to focus on the speech source.